(360) 952-3070 [email protected]

 What is your “Why”?
 Core Values Exercises for Anxiety Resiliency

 Anxiety often prompts us to steer clear of situations that trigger fear, causing many to shrink their lives to avoid such triggers.
-However, understanding and embracing our core values can provide a light through the darkness of anxiety and help us reconnect with a full, engaged life.
+However, understanding and embracing our core values can provide a light through the darkness of anxiety and help us reconnect with a full, engaged life without avoiding the things that scare us.
 In this guide, we’ll explore how to recognize and integrate our values using principles from Acceptance and Commitment Therapy (ACT).
 By anchoring ourselves in our values, we can navigate anxiety with resilience and purpose.

 Understanding Values: